MJ is not like any other jukebox musical based on

 in this show and each one, whether used as part of his memory or for the tour, is performed with as much energy and precision as one of his concerts.

-Glass frames set expressing a difficult time for Jackson |
+Glass frames the set expressing a difficult time for Jackson |

 Bob Fosse influence on Jackson's dance |

 We learn about the creative positive influences in Jackson’s life.
 Quincy Jones, (Josh A. Dawson) whose vocals shine in “Keep the Faith,” moulded his sound.
 The Nicholas Brothers, Fred Astaire and Bob Fosse impacted his dancing.
-In a dance sequence, Jackson moved with each of them adding his unique flair to their style.
+In a dance sequence, Jackson moves with each of them adding his unique flair to their style.

 There are three “Michaels:” little Michael (Josiah Benson,